 It has become clear there is ample opportunity for CBDC technology to positively impact the economies of individual nations, broader regions and the world as a whole.
 The traction is significant, with approximately 80% of countries worldwide actively researching CBDCs, some further along than others, to make this technology a reality.
 With many MENA countries making strides in their adoption of CBDCs, the region is showing promise in the potential to lead the charge in financial inclusion through CBDCs.

 Many concurrent shifts showcase why MENA is primed to be a leader in CBDCs.
-For example, the United Arab Emirates and Saudi Arabia recently partnered on Project Aber, which aims to explore domestic and cross-border settlements using a single regional currency.
+For example, the United Arab Emirates and Saudi Arabia recently partnered on a pilot project to explore domestic and cross-border settlements using a single regional currency.
 What sets this apart from other global CBDC research projects is that it is the first dual-issued CBDC implemented on a blockchain, enabling fast, low-cost, efficient payment rails superior to the current SWIFT platform utilized between the two countries.

 The central bank of Israel also last year began testing a digital shekel.
 Officials believe this digital payments system could have a significant economic impact by making payment processes simpler and more secure for both the sender and receiver.
 While still in the trial phase, it has received solid public support.